-TABLE 3.1 -DIRECTORS' KEY INFORMATION Name of Director Board Membership Date of First Appointme nt Date of Last Re- Appointme nt Present Directorships in Other Listed Companies (Present and Past Three Years) Other Principal Commitments Ong Kok Wah Independent Chairman 20 May 2010 27 April 2018 Present ICP Ltd. Past three years Nil Nil Masahiko Yabuki Independent Non- Executive Director 5 February 2018 27 April 2018 Present Nil Past three years Nil Nil Soennerstedt Carl Johan Pontus Executive Director 5 May 2016 28 April 2017 Present Nil Past three years Nil Nil Ong Soon Hwee, Gary Executive Director 1 June 2018 - Present Nil Past three years Nil
+TABLE 3.1 -DIRECTORS' KEY INFORMATION Name of Director Board Membership Date of First Appointme nt Date of Last Re- Appointme nt Present Directorships in Other Listed Companies (Present and Past Three Years) Other Principal Commitments Ong Kok Wah Independent Chairman 20 May 2010 27 April 2018 Present ICP Ltd. Past three years Nil Nil Masahiko Yabuki Independent Non- Executive Director 5 February 2018 27 April 2018 Present Nil Past three years Nil Nil Soennerstedt Carl Johan Pontus Executive Director 5 May 2016 28 April 2017 Present Nil Past three years Nil Nil Ong Soon Hwee, Gary Executive Director 1 June 2018 - Present Nil Past three years Nil Nil

-TABLE 3.2 2 - RETIRING DIRECTORS' INFO RMATION Date of Appointment 5 May 2016 1 June 2018 Date of Last Re-Appointment 28 April 2017 - Name of Person Soennerstedt Carl Johan Pontus Ong Soon Hwee, Gary Age 48 47 Country of principal residence Singapore Singapore The Board's comments on this In view of Mr Soennerstedt's Mr Gary Ong is a senior strategic appointment (including past experiences and also leader with extensive B2C & B2B rationale, selection criteria, and network, capability and skill in commercial pedigree across the search and nomination process) the mobile phone, internet, consulting and investments industries, the Board has determined that he will be a good fit for our business model.
+TABLE 3.2 - RETIRING DIRECTORS' INFORMATION Date of Appointment 5 May 2016 1 June 2018 Date of Last Re-Appointment 28 April 2017 - Name of Person Soennerstedt Carl Johan Pontus Ong Soon Hwee, Gary Age 48 47 Country of principal residence Singapore Singapore The Board's comments on this In view of Mr Soennerstedt's Mr Gary Ong is a senior strategic The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) In view of Mr Soennerstedt's past experiences and also network, capability and skill in the mobile phone, internet, consulting and investments industries, the Board has determined that he will be a good fit for our business model.
 With his background in C-suites appointments, he will be able to develop the business of the Group, provide the Group with strong leadership and strategic vision, manage the businesses of the Company and implement the Board's decisions as well as ensure that the directors are kept updated and informed of the Group's businesses and developments.
-He will be able to establish good corporate governance Asia, spanning Entertainment & Media, FMCG and Consumer Durable Goods sectors.
+Mr Gary Ong is a senior strategic leader with extensive B2C & B2B commercial pedigree across Asia, spanning Entertainment & Media, FMCG and Consumer Durable Goods sectors.
 With his proven track record, the Board is of the view that Mr Gary Ong will be able to contribute positively to the growth of the Company.
+He will be able to establish good corporate governance